is by no means an exhaustive or complete list. How could it possibly

 career for himself.
 First feature Hostage to Fate (2000-3) and a couple more recently.

 Savage - Prolific Super 8 filmmaker from the early '80s

-who has made 16mm and video features since that time, including
+who has made 16mm and digital features since that time, including

-Saidin Salkic - Bosnian refugee, director of the 45-minute personal doco Karasevdah: Srebrenica Blues (2007).
+Saidin Salkic - Bosnian refugee, director of several medium-length personal/experimental films since the late '00s.

 Schmid - Maker of a number of idiosyncratic animations since